jschnurer/text-adv-svelte/README.md

+# Text Adventure
+This is a web-based text adventure game built with svelte.

+# Want to play?
+Play the game by visiting https://jschnurer.github.io/text-adv-svelte!

 # Adding new rooms
 After adding a new room (json file), the `room-index.js` file must be updated to import it.
 The `room-index.js` file is imported by the engine to load all rooms initially.